 Against this backdrop, investors face a tough road ahead.
 They can settle for paltry yields or ride up the risk spectrum to make up for the shortfall in returns.

 However, those that choose the latter should tread carefully.
-Such an approach is likely to suffer the most during economic downturns.
+You shouldn’t lend to a business just because it pays a high return.
+As we have written before, such an approach is likely to suffer the most during economic downturns.

 Selective risk-taking and rigorous analysis of company fundamentals are essential to generating a satisfactory income without compromising on quality.

 The yield on a corporate bond is made up of two components – a base interest rate and a credit spread.
 The interest rate is equal to the yield on a government bond with a similar maturity, which is considered to be risk-free.
 The credit spread reflects the extra compensation investors receive for bearing default risk, which is inversely related to the credit worthiness of the corporate.

 In March, the US Federal Reserve launched a massive stimulus programme by purchasing large swaths of government and corporate debt.
 This provided much-needed liquidity and support to the market amidst the turmoil generating by the coronavirus.
 In response, interest rates cascaded to record lows, which dragged down yields on corporate bonds.
 Meanwhile, although credit spreads have come down as well, they still remain above pre-crisis levels.

 What effect have lower yields had on bond characteristics?

 One consequence of lower yields is increasing duration.
 Duration is a measure of a bond’s price sensitivity towards interest rate movements.
 For example, before 2008, a 0.5% rise in yields would have resulted in corporate bond prices falling by 3.1%.
 Yet today, it would result in a loss of 4.2%.
 When coupled with the fact that yields are much lower to start with, it would take very little movement in bond yields to leave investors nursing losses.

 But don’t worry, there’s hope